 Italy is famous for its food, and Rome is no exception.
 Osterias and pizzerias line the narrow streets and wide open squares of the city, all but a few offering outdoor seating with fans dusting cool water over diners.
 You may find that you seldom go inside any of these restaurants, as table service on the street is so good at Roman eateries.
 Try Campo de’ Fiori or Piazza Navona, two squares packed full of Italian restaurants.
 For hidden gems, venture over to Trastevere or out to Pigneto for greater diversity.

 But wait, a trip to Rome would not complete without trying some world famous gelato!
 Everyone will name somewhere different as the best gelato shop in the city, but it’s worth checking out Fatamorgana in Trastevere for unusual flavours.
-You can expect to see names such as peaches and wine, pineapple and ginger, or even carrot cake flavoured gelato!
-One reviewer gave this shop 4 stars saying, ‘the doors are permanently propped open’ and that ‘the floors are tiled and smooth.’
+You could try peaches and wine, pineapple and ginger, or even carrot cake flavoured gelato!
+One reviewer gave this shop 4 ★ saying, “the doors are permanently propped open” and that “ the flavour labels are all at the front and easy to read.”

 Step-free vantage point